 Seabirds Archives | Page 2 of 3 | Oceana

-Like many seagulls, the laughing gull eats a variety of prey and will both hunt and scavenge for suitable food.
-They forage for a variety of living, coastal invertebrates and for human garbage.
-They also often steal food from other predators, especially the brown pelican.
-Adult laughing gulls have few predators, but they are likely taken by tiger … Read more
+Like many seagulls, the kelp gull eats a variety of prey and will both hunt and scavenge for suitable food.
+They forage for many species of living, coastal invertebrates and for human garbage.
+They occasionally take larger animals, like fishes and coastal reptiles or mammals.
+Individuals often also steal food from other predators.
+Kelp gulls will eat just about … Read more

 Southern Rockhopper Penguin